~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 embellishments, the more respect it engenders.
 This bellrope took me some 70 hours to produce and complete.
 It is not

-Eye is a 3-strand ringbolt braid (or Spanish Graft) of #7 sail-twine over five cores with a brass thimble insert, to a 5x4 "Square"
+Eye is a 3-strand ringbolt braid (or Spanish Graft) over pudding core with a brass thimble insert, to a 5x4 "Square" TKH covering the

 Ringbolt-hitched